WenniDev/rainfall/level2/walkthrough.md

 $ python pattern.py --crash 37634136
 Buffer crashed at size: 80
 ```
 We have our offset, let's try to do a ret2libc exploit.
-It concist in adding function call of libc at the end in the EIP register.
+It consists in adding a function call of libc at the end of the EIP register.
-We are going to call the system function with /bin/sh as argument lets find thoses addresses with GDB.
+We are going to call system() with /bin/sh as argument let’s find those addresses with GDB.
-We also need exit to leave properly and the return address of the main
+We also need exit() to leave properly and the return address of the main.

 ```sh
 $ gdb -q ./level2